Using Shelly devices with MQTT

 However if you enable this option you loose the ability to control the device from the Shelly cloud.

-The MQTT API is here
+• The MQTT Generation 1 API is here

 Configuring MQTT on Shelly

-To configure MQTT on Shelly you need to connect to the device using http and for that you will need the IP address..
+To configure MQTT on Shelly you need to connect to the device using http and for that you will need the IP address.

 The easiest way to find the IP address is to go to the DHCP server and you should locate it there.